tgrant7/DML-Simulations/README.md

 **Spatial_Join_DML4_Counties5_UTMS3LL.shp**

 The shapefiles for are ~400 GB each.
-Contact me if you need copies.
+Contact me at tgrant at iastate dot edu if you need copies.

 Simulation output files (e.g., **CumEggsPerZone.2021.Mar.20.10_57_04.txt**) are ~5.6 TB.
 Contact me if you need copies.